 As part of probation, respondent is suspended from the practice of psychology for days beginning with the effective date of this Decision.
-During the suspension, any probation period is tolled and will not commence again until the suspension is completed.
+During the suspension, any-period of non- practice shall not apply to the reduction of the probationary term. -probation period is tolled and will not commence again until the suspension is completed.